kianorr/kianorr.github.io/content/english/research/pic.md

 We repeat this process until a time $t_{final}$.

 ## plasma background
-To produce a two stream instability with my PIC code, I first had to understand some plasma basics.
+To produce something like a two stream instability with my PIC code, I first had to understand some plasma basics.

 ### fundamental equations